ShaneWester/Tableau-Water-Disparity/README.md

-# Tableau-Water-Disparity

-# AquaSafe: Business Analytics for Water Disparity and Product Deployment
+# AquaSafe | Business Analytics for Humanitarian Product Deployment

-AquaSafe is a data-informed project focused on addressing water scarcity in regions affected by displacement.
-Developed as part of a multidisciplinary capstone, the project supports the strategic planning of a hypothetical water filtration product for humanitarian use.
+**AquaSafe** is a data-driven initiative developed as part of a multidisciplinary university capstone project.
+The goal was to evaluate global water stress and displacement data to inform the deployment strategy of a hypothetical water filtration product designed for humanitarian use.

-As the business analytics lead, I created demand forecasts and interactive dashboards using data from UNHCR and FAO AQUASTAT.
-The analysis identified high-priority deployment regions, such as Cambodia, and informed cross-functional decisions in marketing, finance, accounting, and international business.
+As the **Business Analytics Lead**, I was responsible for translating complex datasets into actionable insights that guided strategic decisions across finance, marketing, accounting, and international business functions.

+---

+## Project Objective

+To identify high-need regions where water scarcity and population displacement intersect, and to recommend scalable, data-supported strategies for early product deployment and partnership development.

+---

-## Key Features
+## My Contributions

+- **Forecast Modeling**
-- Displacement trend forecasting (2025–2030) using Holt’s Linear Trend method
+  Built displacement trend models (2025–2030) using Holt’s Linear Trend method in Excel under both baseline and high-impact scenarios.

+- **Data Visualization**
+  Designed an interactive **Tableau dashboard** integrating FAO AQUASTAT and UNHCR data to identify regional hotspots for deployment.

+- **Strategic Analysis**
+  Recommended Cambodia as a high-priority launch market based on quantitative analysis of water stress, rural infrastructure, and internal displacement trends.

+- **Cross-Functional Communication**
+  Translated analytical findings into targeted insights for use by marketing (regional campaigns), finance (revenue projections), accounting (warehousing strategy), and international business (B2NGO partnerships).

+---

+## Tools & Technologies

+- Excel (Holt’s Linear Trend Forecasting)
-- Tableau dashboard combining global water stress and displacement data
+- Tableau (Geospatial Dashboards and Data Overlays)
-- Strategic recommendations for market entry and NGO partnerships
+- FAO AQUASTAT (Global Water Stress Data)
+- UNHCR (Displacement Statistics)
-- Regional insights for campaign targeting, warehousing, and resource planning
+- Qualitative stakeholder input for validation and scenario testing

+---

+## Key Insights

+- Over 45 countries face high to extreme water stress, often overlapping with regions experiencing climate or conflict-driven displacement.
+- Forecasts indicate up to 30 million potential users of water filtration technology by 2030.
+- Localised strategies, such as targeting rural Cambodian provinces, increase both humanitarian impact and operational efficiency.

+---

 ## Data Sources

 - [UNHCR Displacement Statistics](https://www.unhcr.org/refugee-statistics/)
 - [FAO AQUASTAT Water Data](https://www.fao.org/aquastat/)

-This repository includes forecasting models, visual dashboards, and documentation used to support evidence-based planning for AquaSafe.
+---

+## About the Team

+This project was completed as part of MQBS3010, a business capstone course at Macquarie University.
+The team included students from finance, marketing, accounting, and international business.
+Collaboration was structured to simulate a real-world product launch and expansion strategy for an early-stage startup with social impact goals.

+---

+This repository demonstrates how data analytics can support ethical, scalable, and context-aware decision making in humanitarian contexts.